What's in the gaiwan?

 This process produces raw material known as mao cha, which can be pressed into “raw” Sheng Pu’er cakes.
 Alternatively, it can undergo an additional wet-piling (wo dui, 渥堆) step: the leaves are piled in covered areas and moistened to promote microbial activity and controlled fermentation, lasting up to three months.
 Afterward, the tea is pressed into cakes and becomes known as Shu Pu’er.

-Thanks to gentle thermal processing and the rich composition of large-leaf tea trees, Pu’er creates a unique environment for microorganisms, making it one of the most dynamic and evolving post-fermented teas.
+Thanks to gentle thermal processing and the rich composition of large-leaf tea trees, Pu’er creates a unique environment for microorganisms, making it one of the most dynamic and "alive" post-fermented teas.
 This is particularly evident in Sheng Pu’er, where aging continues for decades, revealing new layers of flavor and aroma over time.

 Ma Wei Shan Gong Ting Ripe Pu'er 2018